MINALOTFY10/Country-Quiz-App/README.md

 ## Introduction
-The Country Quiz App is built using React and Redux, making it a responsive and interactive quiz platform.
+GlobeQuiz Hub is built using React and Redux, making it a responsive and interactive quiz platform.
 Whether you're a geography enthusiast, a student, or just looking for a fun trivia game, this app has something for everyone.

 <div align="center">
   <img src="./AppScreenshot.png" alt="Alt Text" height="400">